cheatfreak47/misc-scripts/README.md

  - Maintains Arguments.
 See main script for details.
  - Logging.
 See main script for details.
  - More direct maintaining of program launch environment by manually setting the Working Directory of the script before launching the program, and then setting it back after the program terminates.
 This allows you to run games that are super sensitive to their working directory without issues (at least in theory).
  - Should be friendly to users attempting to play via Steam Remote Play.
-It doesn't do anything that should break it, at the very least, but in testing I think I've seen the Remote User get stuck behind a dialog that is supposed to claim the host has tabbed out of the game, even whilest it isn't.
+It doesn't do anything that should break it, at the very least, but in testing I think I've seen the Remote User get stuck behind a dialog that is supposed to claim the host has tabbed out of the game, even whilst it isn't.

 ### terraria-redir.ahk